-The output of the ADC multiplexer feeds into a high-impedance input stage of the buffer amplifier.
-As a result, the ADC inputs can handle significant source impedances and are tailored for direct connection to external resistive-type sensors like strain gages or Resistance Temperature Detectors (RTDs).
+The ADC has one fully differential input channel.
+It feeds into a high impedance input stage of the buffer amplifier.
+As a result, the ADC input can handle significant source impedances and is tailored for direct connection to external resistive-type sensors, such as strain gages or resistance temperature detectors (RTDs).

-The absolute input voltage range on the ADC inputs is restricted to a range between GND + 100 mV and V{DD} - 100 mV.
-Care must be taken in setting up the common-mode voltage and input voltage range so that these limits are not exceeded; otherwise there will be a degradation in linearity and noise performance.
+The absolute input voltage range on the ADC input is restricted to a range between GND + 100 mV and $V{\rm DD}$ - 100 mV.
+Care must be taken in setting up the common-mode voltage and input voltage range so that these limits are not exceeded; otherwise, there will be a degradation in linearity and noise performance.